Andrew Benintendi Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to surrender 174 total home runs at a clip of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to allow the second-most home runs in baseball (175 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.